 1. Symptoms can come too late.

 Given the choice, most of us would rather stop or slow a condition from growing in severity before it is out of control.
-Routine biomarker testing gives you a check-in to gauge how your diet, exercise, supplements, and lifestyle are impacting your health.
+Routine blood tests/health screenings give you a check-in to gauge how your diet, exercise, supplements, and lifestyle are impacting your health.
 You can then make the necessary adjustments.

 2. Facts are power.